grecosalvatore/grecosalvatore/README.md

 I am a Ph.D. student at Politecnico di Torino. 🎓

 - 💡 I am interested in Natural Language Processing (NLP) 📝, Fairness and Bias in NLP, and Explainable Artificial Intelligence (XAI) 🔍
+- 🔭 I’m currently working on:
+  -- a
-- - 👯 I’m looking to collaborate on NLP-related topics such as Bias and Fairness in NLP, Large Language Models, and explainability
+- 👯 I’m looking to collaborate on NLP-related topics such as Bias and Fairness in NLP, Large Language Models, and explainability
 - 📫 How to reach me: send me an [email](mailto:salvatore_greco@polito.it)

 <!--
 I am a first-year Ph.D. student at Politecnico di Torino.
 I am the teaching assistant for [Data Science Lab: Process and Methods](https://dbdmg.polito.it/dbdmg_web/index.php/2022/09/26/data-science-lab-process-and-methods-2022-23/) and [Data Science and Database Technology](https://dbdmg.polito.it/dbdmg_web/index.php/2022/09/27/data-science-e-tecnologie-per-le-basi-di-dati-2022-2023/) courses.

-- I am interested in 🔉 Audio and Speech Processing, 📝 NLP, and 🔬 Trustworthy AI.
-- 🗣️ I am mainly working on a joint project with Amazon Alexa AI in Fairness in E2E SLU Models.
-- I am also working on other projects, including 🇮🇹 Italian SLU, 🎶 Music Generation, ⚖️ Legal AI, 🔍 Aerial Object Detection, 🎸🥁 Music Source Separation, and many more!
-- 🔭 I’m a space enthusiast and I love taking night-ish photos!
-- 💬 I'm looking to collaborate on the analysis of spoken content, get in touch if you are interested!
-- 📫 How to reach me: [mail](mailto:salvatore_greco@polito.it) or have a look at my [website](https://grecosalvatore.github.io/)

 -->
 <!--